What You'll Learn

 For millennia, hemp plants have been used for medicinal purposes around the world.
 In 1851 marijuana was classified by the United States Pharmocopeia as a viable medical compound used to treat conditions like epilepsy, migraines and pain.
 But since marijuana and cannabis-related products were made illegal in the US in 1970, there has been a dearth of research about either marijuana or CBD.
 Its classification as a Schedule 1 drug made it nearly impossible to get federal funding to study cannabis.

-“The biggest problem is there’s a lot that we still need to know, especially in kids,” says Dr. Paul Mitrani, clinical director at the Child Mind Institute.
+“The biggest problem is there’s a lot that we still need to know, especially in kids,” says Paul Mitrani, MD, a clinical psychiatrist at the Child Mind Institute.
 “In regards to treating mental health disorders in children and adolescents, there’s a lack of evidence to support its use.”

 Dr. Mitrani, who is a pediatrician and child and adolescent psychiatrist, says it’s an area worthy of investigation but recommends that parents wait until further research is done before giving a child CBD.